-Mexico is the 11th largest economy by purchasing power parity and 15th largest by nominal GDP.
-More than 90% of exports are conducted under free trade agreements (FTAs) with more than 40 countries including the US, China, Japan, and the European Union.
+Mexico is the second-largest economy in South America and the 15th-largest economy in the world.
+It has a GDP (nominal) of $1.15 trillion, while its GDP in terms of purchasing power parity (PPP) is $2.45 trillion.
+More than 90% of exports are conducted under free trade agreements (FTAs), with more than 40 countries including the US, China, Japan, and the European Union.
 The country’s export trading mainly revolves around oil, silver, vegetables, cotton, coffee, fruits, and has recently emerged as a major manufacturing hub for auto parts and electronics.
 Prudent monetary policies, sensible fiscal policy, and structural reforms have improved Mexico’s macroeconomic performance and bolstered the economy.

 Currency: Mexican Peso